Pratyush1606/scigenom-auth/README.md

 # scigenom-auth
-This repo contains the auth microservice for authentication.
+This repo contains the microservice for authentication.